kondrak/quake_bsp_vulkan/README.md

 -----
 The XCode project requires some additional steps:
 - set the VULKAN_SDK environment variable pointing to downloaded Vulkan SDK location
-- download and install SDL 2.0.8 framework
+- download and install SDL 2.0.8 (or higher) framework

 Usage
 -----